Jbleezy/BO1-Reimagined/README.md

 * Add way to tell to when box cycle is done
 * Five: make it so wooden boards are down from the beginning but can be rebuilt immediately?
 * Search and Rezurrect: fix bug where win/round restart happens twice after a team wins a round
-* Versus: fix betties not being triggered by enemies
+* Betty: fix floating betties after being detonated

 ### Cannot Find Fix
 * Turn off Der Riese easter egg song noises after they have been activated